ublue-os/website/docs/images/bazzite/FAQ.md

 ## Does the Steam Deck image recieve BIOS updates like SteamOS?

 Yes it does.
 If a BIOS update is available then it will install when you update Bazzite normally.
-We even included a special command to **disable** these BIOS updates **at your own risk:** `just disable-bios-updates`.
+We even included a special command to **disable** these BIOS updates **at your own risk:** `ujust disable-bios-updates`.

 ## What is Wayland and X11?
 In short, Wayland and X11 (also known as Xorg or the X Window System) are windowing systems for desktop Linux.